 Shortly after marrying Bert and Kryna moved to Scotland where Bert pastored a Presbyterian church.
 Next, the couple moved to Canada to shepherd another congregation.
 Throughout their travels and mission work, they also tried to have a child without success.
 Then they received the terrible news they were unable to have children naturally.
 Their doctor also explained to them the chances of their success using IVF were very low.

-Kryna and Bert realized their only option to start a family was through adoption.
+Kryna and Bert realized their only option to start a family were through adoption.
 In Canada, however, the only feasible option to adopt was through the foster system.
 This option did not appeal to Kryna, as she found it would be hard to handle the emotional hurdles of caring for a child only to find out they were not available for adoption.
 At this time the couple discovered the Snowflakes Embryo Adoption Program.

 They liked the concept of embryo adoption.
-However, the idea of an open adoption was scary.
-They were concerned they would be in competition with the biological family for the child’s affection and that it would cause of division between them and their adopted child.
+However, the idea of open adoption was scary.
+They were concerned they would be in competition with the biological family for the child’s affection and that it would cause division between them and their adopted child.